madeforlosers/madeforlosers/README.md

   - SmileBASIC
   - Brainf*** (i only know how to make it say words)
 - I code golf
-- I can somewhat draw and do graphic design
+- I can somewhat draw and do graphic design (badly)

 ## What I've done / currently doing